Fool Proof Bread

 Put the water in the bowl and add yeast and salt.
 Wait five minutes.

-Scoop out the flour and use the back of a knife to make the cup measures even.
+B. unbleached flour 6.5 cups "Dip and scoop" out the flour and scrape with the back of a knife to get even measures.

 Heat oven to 450.
 One rack in the middle of the oven, one rack right below that.
-Place a broiler pan on the lower shelf.
+Place a broiler pan with a lip on the lower shelf.

-Sprinkle the top of the dough with flour.
+Sprinkle the top of the dough mass with some flour.
 Pull out a grapefruit sized piece and cut it off with a serrated knife.
 Put more flour on your hands if it's sticky.

 Hold the ball in one hand and gently stretch the surface from the top to the bottom.
 Rotate 90 degrees and do it again.
 This should only take a minute.
-Place the ball on the cornmeal.
-Let it rest, uncovered at room temperature for 40 minutes.
+Place the ball on the cornmeal, seam side down.
+Let it rest, uncovered, at room temperature for 40 minutes.

 Bake for 30 minutes and remove to cool on a wire rack.
 That's it.